 Getting to Port Barton

-We got here via SBE Minibus from Puerto Princesa Airport (2.5-3 hour journey) which drops you at the towns main transport shack (also where the local Jeepney’s leave from when you depart).
+We got here via SBE Minibus from Puerto Princesa Airport (2.5-3 hour journey) which drops you at the towns main transport shack.
+This is also where the local Jeepney’s leave from when you depart.
 From here you can purchase an eco-pass from the small desk which allows you to partake in boat trips.
 You have to have one of these passes to go on the island hopping tours so make sure you stop to purchase one before rushing off to find your accommodation.

 Our minibus from Puerto Princesa was not leaving for a couple of hours so SBE offered to drop us off at the local Mall to get some food and relax.
 After a couple of hours they collected us from outside the mall (for no extra fee).
 The only downside to this is that you get the last seats on the bus which can be cramped.
 The main alternative minivan provider is Recaro- we simply did not travel with them based off of their extremely poor reviews.